ericdmj/edittest2/README.md

-# agol
+# agolrest
-Using ESRI JS to access ArcGIS Online data
+Using ESRI REST to edit ArcGIS Online data